-- 33. An application for a waiver of penalties or interest must be submitted to TRA within four years from the end of the calendar year in which the penalty or interest was assessed. - 34.
-To request for a waiver of penalties or interest, complete the Request for a Waiver of Penalties and Interest (Form AT4764) found on TRA's website.
-The request should include reasons why the penalties or interest should be waived, supported by a chronology of events (as applicable), as well as a description of all previous contacts with TRA or other areas of Alberta Treasury Board and Finance on the matter.

-35. The completed form or a written request may be emailed to tra.revenue@gov.ab.ca to the attention of the Tax Services Branch, or it may be mailed to
+- 33. To request for a waiver of penalties or interest, an automobile insurer should complete the Request for a Waiver of Penalties and Interest (Form AT4764).
+The request should include reasons why the penalties or interest should be waived, supported by a chronology of events (as applicable), as well as a description of all previous contacts with TRA or other areas of Alberta Treasury Board and Finance on the matter, if any. - 34.
+The completed form or a written request may be emailed to tra.revenue@gov.ab.ca to the attention of the Tax Services Branch, or it may be mailed to

-ALBERTA TREASURY BOARD AND FINANCE TAX AND REVENUE ADMINISTRATION TAX SERVICES BRANCH 9811 - 109 STREET NW EDMONTON AB T5K 2L5
+ALBERTA TREASURY BOARD AND FINANCE TAX AND REVENUE ADMINISTRATION TAX SERVICES BRANCH 9811 109 STREET NW EDMONTON AB T5K 2L5

-- 36. Before an application for a waiver of penalties or interest is approved, TRA may contact the applicant and ask for additional information or documentation to be provided. - 37.
+- 35. An application for a waiver of penalties or interest must be submitted to TRA within four years from the end of the calendar year in which the penalty or interest was assessed. - Before an application for a waiver of penalties or interest is approved, TRA may contact the applicant and ask for additional information or documentation to be provided.
 TRA will review the application in detail and consider all relevant factors.
-The applicant will be informed of the decision in writing. - 38.
+The applicant will be informed of the decision in writing. - 37.
 Any resulting changes to penalties or interest will be made through an adjustment to the automobile insurer's account, or through reassessment.
 Interest will not be paid on refunded amounts.